Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Some of the reasons that cause a parent to lose custody of a child will surprise you.
 Some of the reasons will not.

-Each of the reasons to lose custody of a child will educate you on what it takes inside a family court for a judge to take custody away.
+Each reason to lose custody of a child will educate you on what it takes inside a family court for a judge to take custody away.

-This article provides insight on what the most common and uncommon reasons are a parent may lose custody of a child.
-It also explains how particular facts of a case may have an impact on a family court's decision.
+This article provides insight into the most common and uncommon reasons a parent may lose custody of a child.
+It also explains how particular facts of a case may impact a family court's decision.
 We even give you examples!

 Graphic of different reasons to lose custody of child